 - Income tax expenses are also significant from business accountability toward society and the economy.
 Companies paying income tax expenses without deferrals or postponements are considered responsible and accountable.

 - Tax evasion and deferrals are important issues in the economy.
 However, investors and stakeholders do not appreciate companies that avoid income taxes or defer taxes for longer periods.

 - Income tax expenses reduce the net income attributable to the company’s shareholders.
 In addition, multinational companies are taxed differently in different geographies.
 This can sometimes generate uneven competition among businesses in different geographies.

 Income tax expenses are recognized for a specific accounting period, i.e., annual, quarterly, or monthly.
 Income tax expenses are easily calculable, whether levied on individuals or small businesses.
 However, it sometimes becomes difficult to calculate corporate taxes become of the complexity of taxation, and it requires companies to hire professionals with expertise in taxation.

 Income tax expenses are treated on a company’s income statement, whereas those income taxes due to be paid are reported on the balance sheet under income tax payable.
-For example, suppose that a company takes out $500,000 from EBT as taxes due to be paid, but the actual payment due is only 475,000 for the financial year.
-The company will list $25,000 as deferred tax liability in such a case.
+For example, suppose a company takes out $500,000 from EBT as taxes due to be paid, but the actual payment is only 475,000 for the financial year.
+In such a case, the company will list $25,000 as deferred tax liability.

-This is a guide to Income Tax Expense.
-Here we also discuss the introduction and how to calculate income tax expenses along with advantages and disadvantages.
+This is a guide to Income Tax Expenses.
+Here we also discuss the introduction, how to calculate income tax expenses, and advantages and disadvantages.
 You may also have a look at the following articles to learn more –